 Guest musicians: Nicky Hopkins (piano), Al Kooper (guitar, unconfirmed), Steve Winwood (guitar), Jim Capaldi (drums)

 Behind the scenes, tensions ran high: relationships, rivalries, and creative clashes shaped the music as much as the film did.
-From the haunting slide guitar of Ry Cooder to the subtle contributions of Al Kooper and Jack Nitzsche, the soundtrack captured the reckless spirit of late-1960s rock.
+From the haunting slide guitar of Ry Cooder to the subtle contributions of Jack Nitzsche, the soundtrack captured the reckless spirit of late-1960s rock.
 Performance and its music remain a fascinating glimpse of Jagger at a crossroads of fame, artistry, and rebellion.
-But hey, wait up, there’s more versions of the song…
+Now, we’re talking about the movie version (yes, still sung by Mick), but not the Stones’ take, the one we’re discussing here…

 More about Memo from Turner (Metamorphosis and Performance versions)